We manage environmental, social and governance (ESG) risks to protect and enhance the value of our investments.

 We’re also collaborating with industry peers and the wider investment community on climate change initiatives, including support for the Paris Agreement and the transition towards a low-carbon economy.

-We exercise our voting rights and engage with the companies we invest in to make sure they‘re accountable and fulfil their obligations to shareholders and other stakeholders.
+We also have a specific Stewardship Policy that reflects our commitment and approach to active ownership.
+We exercise our voting rights and engage with the companies and issuers we invest in to make sure they‘re accountable and fulfil their obligations to shareholders and other stakeholders.
 In addition, we monitor the stewardship activities of our fund managers.

-Working together with fund managers, key stakeholders and organisations allows us to be more effective on the key ESG issues.
+Working together with fund managers, key stakeholders and policy makers allows us to be more effective on the key ESG issues.

 How we’re implementing our strategy